DevCycleHQ/AI-Prompts-And-Rules/install-prompts/java.md

 <error type="sdk_not_initialized">
 <symptom>"DVCClient not initialized" or client methods fail</symptom>
 <diagnosis>
-1. Check: Is DVCClient constructor called correctly?
+1. Check: Is DevCycleLocalClient (or DevCycleCloudClient) constructor called correctly?
 2. Check: Is the SDK key valid?
 3. Check: Are there network connectivity issues?
 </diagnosis>
 <solution>
 - Verify server SDK key (starts with dvc_server_)
-- Ensure DVCClient is instantiated before using methods
+- Ensure the DevCycle client is instantiated before using methods
 - Check network connectivity to DevCycle services
 </solution>
 </error>